matrHS/godot-4.3-space-mouse/README.md

 lastly update the spacemouse.GDExtension to include the path for the library suited for your platform.

+When building with Scons it is likely that the libraries will be placed under "spacemouse_test/addons/spacemouse", if not they will be located under "addons/bin"

 ## LICENSE

 MIT License

 Copyright (c) 2024 Andres Hernandez
+Copyright (c) 2024 Matthew Hunt

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal